 When the Marvel One-Shots first debuted, they were a wonderful gift to the fans.
 Short mini-movies that filled in some gaps between the films and gave us a few laughs and adventures along the way.
 They helped solidify Agent Coulson’s reputation, taught us how Agent Peggy Carter was more than worthy of getting her own TV show and set the fans’ minds at ease about how Aldrich Killian definitely wasn’t the Mandarin.

 However, in recent years plans to continue with them have stalled.
 While it’s understandable that the time and money to make them can take a toll, the benefits to the MCU and in keeping the fans entertained count for a lot.
-For a time, it seemed that the whole One-Shot concept had been abandoned, yet Marvel Studio’s Kevin Feige has pointed out that they aren’t finished, Marvel just needs to find the right time and place for them.
-So if they’re returning, what would we like to see?
-Here are eleven ideas just to get the ball rolling…
+For a time, it seemed that the whole Marvel One-Shot concept had been abandoned, yet Marvel Studio’s Kevin Feige has pointed out that they aren’t finished, Marvel just needs to find the right time and place for them.

 1. Return Of The King